 Held: Sale was bonafide in nature and that reasonable inquiry as a prudent man was made by the appellants.

 Benami transactions are now dealt with under the Benami Transaction Act, 1988.
 This Act prohibits Benami transactions and makes the same punishable.
-This Act declared that whoever is the ostensible owner of the property, will become the real owner of that property.
+This Act declared that whoever is the ostensible owner of the property will become the real owner.

 Section 3 (3) Benami Transaction Act, 1988 says that whoever buys the property in name of another would be punished .

-There are 2 exceptions (Section 3, Benami Transaction Act, 1988)to the prohibition on Benami Transaction:
+There are two exceptions (Section 3, Benami Transaction Act, 1988)to the prohibition on Benami Transactions:

 Estoppel signifies a situation where a person makes others believe in something or some fact which is not true / which is false and then the person acts over that belief, the person who made the representation can’t refuse to act on that representation then.